 In most cases, they won't.
 You may get the personal tax deduction in 12 parts added to your monthly income, but more often than not, spouses, childeren and other benefits are not accounted for, and so you miss out on these benefits: it can be for a 2-child family up to 85.000 CZK per year (without counting gifts, mortgage etc)!

 Trade License: 2018 Change in tax benefitsAbove mentioned tax deductions for non-working spouses and children only apply again in 2018 for trade license holders if half of their taxable income is from employment but the 60/40 rule can only beused to 1M CZK Revenue, (unless, as tax base the real trade license income minus the real expenses is used).
 In case you have few expenses, it means that your tax base will be much higher compared to 2017 using the 60/40 rule!

 Determining if there is anything to ClaimIf you expect that you did not get all benefits, we would need to see your previous Tax Returns or at least the annual salary overview provided by the employer (in case no Tax Return was filed) and we need you to fill in a questionnaire.

 Costs of Claiming Tax Benefits of previous yearsWe can determine whether it makes sense to file corrected Tax Returns for previous years.

-In case it makes sense to claim, we charge 10% of the Tax Benefits to be claimed, with a minimum of 3500 CZK / year.
+In case it makes sense to claim, we charge the fee for filing a (late) tax return.